6-7-day Ontario road trip: Toronto to Ottawa highlight reel

-Alternatively, you can take the 407 to the 115, which is a toll route.
+Alternatively, you can take Highway 407 to Highway 115, which is a toll route.

-Take a stroll back in time and learn the history of Canada through the evolution of the canoe at the Canadian Canoe Museum, home to the world’s largest collection of canoes, kayaks and paddled watercraft is located in the heart of Peterborough & the Kawarthas.
-Petroglyphs Provincial Park, Warsaw Caves Campground and Conservation Area and Lang Pioneer Village are some other bucket list stops.
+Take a stroll back in time and learn the history of Canada through the evolution of the canoe at the Canadian Canoe Museum.
+The home to the world’s largest collection of canoes, kayaks and paddled watercraft is located in the heart of Peterborough & the Kawarthas.
+Warsaw Caves Campground and Conservation Area and Lang Pioneer Village are some other bucket list stops.

-A variety of galleries, makers markets, breweries, wineries, distilleries and numerous farm-to-table restaurants, paired with the perfect mix of city life and unspoiled countryside is what makes this place truly unique.
+A variety of galleries, makers' markets, breweries, wineries, distilleries and numerous farm-to-table restaurants, paired with the perfect mix of city life and unspoiled countryside make this place truly unique.

 Whether you are looking to spend the day strolling through a park along the water, cycling through the hilly countryside, discovering the history of the iconic canoe or flying high over the area in a float plane, Peterborough & the Kawarthas has something for everyone.

 You can start on foot, walking through Del Crary Park which runs along Little Lake in downtown Peterborough.